Description

 Tried: Sending a response immediately without reading the full prompt first

-The server sends a multi-line prompt that includes both the instruction and the quoted word to hash.
-If you send a reply before reading to the end of the prompt, you will hash the wrong token or miss it entirely and the server will reject your answer.
-Always read the complete server output before computing and replying.
+The server sends a multi-line prompt carrying both the instruction and the quoted word.
+Reply before reading to the end and you hash the wrong token, or miss it entirely, and the server rejects the answer.
+Read the complete output before computing and replying.

 Learn more